Chapter 4: Procedures, Functions, and Control Flow

 SWITCH

-is statement like IF
+is a statement like IF

 not an expression like CASE..WHEN..END